datadrivendesign/odim-android/README.md

 - `TraceActivity` shows traces for a selected app (label is the timestamp of first screen; task metadata is shown if present)
 - `EventActivity` shows the sequence of captured screens (events) in a grid; from here you can:
   - open a screen to redact sensitive text or UI regions
-  - fix incomplete gestures (when the service couldn’t infer a unique target)
+  - fix incomplete gestures (when the service couldn't infer a unique target)
   - split selected screens into a new trace
+  - delete selected screens
   - upload the full trace to the server

 3) Redact or edit details: